 Low back pain affects males and females equally.
 The severity of pain can range from a dull, constant ache to a sudden, sharp sensation that can be disabling.
 It can occur abruptly or it can develop over time.

 How Reformer Pilates Can Help with Back Pain

-A deep abdominal muscle called transverse abdominus supports your lumbar spine.
-If you experience lower back pain more often, it’s likely you have a weak transverse abdominus.
+A deep abdominal muscle called the transverse abdominous supports your lumbar spine.
+If you experience lower back pain more often, it’s likely you have a weak transverse abdominous.
 This also means your spine doesn’t get enough support from the abdominal muscles and is unstable when you’re doing daily tasks.

 Reformer Pilates exercises help reduce and prevent back pain.
 They strengthen the core muscles that provide support for the back, teach proper body alignment and provide gentle stretches to relax tight back muscles.

 It’s important not to restrict your movement too much if you have back pain.
 Slow and gentle movements are better than lying still in bed.
 Pilates is the best way to get moving.
 If you keep your back moving, it’ll become more supple and flexible.
 In addition, you can prevent low back pain because of the core-strengthening benefits of Pilates.

 The principles of Reformer Pilates are consistent with its exercises, promoting back health.
 It’s also important to incorporate the techniques taught in Pilates into your everyday life.

 Seeing a physiotherapist who also has a qualification in Pilates is ideal because the kind of back pain you have will influence the exercises you should do.
 A physiotherapist can tailor your exercises according to your specific presentation.

 Keep yourself active and fight back pain with Reformer Pilates!
 Book your free Pilates Body Assessment here or call Best Body today on 9272 7359!